Hungary–Serbia relations: Serbs in Hungary

 The presence of Serbs in the territory of present-day Hungary dates from the Middle Ages.
 Since the 15th century, and particularly during the late 17th-early 18th century, escaping from the Ottoman threat, a large number of Serbs migrated to the Kingdom of Hungary.
+The South Slavic peoples (Serbs, Bosnian Muslims) expanded northward in the wake of the Ottoman conquest, while the Hungarian population that had survived it fled the area over the course of the 17th century.
+Throughout the 17th century, the newly settled Orthodox South Slavic population provided the Ottoman army in this region with military garrisons, logistical support, and food supplies.
+Consequently, the Hungarians derisively referred to the region of Ottoman conquest as "Rascia" (Serbia) thereafter.

 The most prominent example of Serb architectural heritage in Hungary is the old town of Szentendre (Serbian: Sentandreja), with seven Serbian Orthodox churches, brightly coloured merchant houses and the Museum of Serbian Orthodox Heritage.
 In Budapest, there is an old Serbian Orthodox church in Serb Street, Pest, and the famous Serbian college, Thökölyanum (Serbian: Tekelijanum).
 The number of Serbian Orthodox churches is far higher than would be expected by the small size of contemporary Serb population in Hungary.
 These baroque churches were mostly built in the 18 and 19th centuries when Serb merchants formed rich and influential communities in Hungarian towns.
 Village churches show the historical presence of Serbs even in many places from where they absolutely disappeared by now.